AreeBeee/HSIC/README.md

-Project Title:
-# Training Deep Neural Networks with HSIC and Backpropagation
+# Project Title : ##Training Deep Neural Networks with HSIC and Backpropagation

 The project explores an alternative training strategies that reduce reliance on global BP are increasingly being explored to address these limitations.
 This paper proposes a simple archi-tecture that integrates Hilbert Schmidt Independence Criterion (HSIC) layers with linear layers, where the HSIC layers